parth-panchal/Coursera_Capstone/README.md

 ## Discussion

-### Problem Which Tried to Solve:
+### Problem Which I Tried to Solve:
 The major purpose of this project, is to suggest a better neighborhood in a new city for the person who are shiffting there.
 Social presence in society in terms of like minded people.
 Connectivity to the airport, bus stand, city center, markets and other daily needs things nearby.
 * Sorted list of house in terms of housing prices in a ascending or descending order
-* Sorted list of schools in terms of location, fees, rating and reviews

 ## Conclusion
 In this project, using the K-means Clustering algorithm, I separated the neighborhood into 10 different clusters for 103 different latitude and longitude points from the dataset, which have similar neighborhoods around them.
-Using the chart above, results of a particular neighborhood based on average house prices are presented.
+Using the chart generated, results of a particular neighborhood based on average house prices are presented.

 I feel rewarded with the efforts and believe this course with all the topics covered is well worthy of appreciation.
 This project has shown me a practical application to resolve a real situation that has impacting personal and financial impact using Data Science tools.
 The mapping with Folium is a very powerful technique to consolidate information and make the analysis and decision better with confidence.